jwdunne/jamesdunne.dev/content/posts/monoids.md

 Let's examine real-world problems that come up when building commercial systems.

-Each example uses a language where the type system cannot represent a useful general monoid type.
+Each example uses a language where the type system cannot represent a useful, general monoid type.

-Instead, we can do the opposite of Peter Norvig's excellent presentation on design patterns being a symptom of missing language features.
+Instead, we can take [Peter Norvig's excellent presentation](https://norvig.com/design-patterns/) and do the reverse: use design patterns to fill in for missing language features.

-[insert link to presentation]

-In doing so, we can develop a set of reusable design patterns that harness the power of monoids in a way the type system does support.
+In doing so, we end up with composable designs expressed in terms that the language and its type system can support.

 We examine each of these real-world examples: